 Daily Mail, television presenter and hyperemesis sufferer Kirstie Allsopp recommended mashed potatoes as one food she could manage.
 If you don't feel like cooking while struggling with extreme morning sickness (and who would?), then ready-made mashed potatoes are fine.
+4 Dry Toast

 dry toast first thing in the morning if you're most nauseous when you wake up.
 It may help settle your stomach.
+5 Bananas

 bland foods such as bananas are pretty easy to digest.
 And if chewing is too hard, you can throw them in a smoothie.
 6 Rice